What is the Azure Stack Development Kit (ASDK)?

 - SQL and MySQL databases

-These services require additional configuration before you can make them available to your users and aren't available by default when you install the ASDK.
+These services require additional configuration before you can make them available to your users and are not available by default when you install the ASDK.

-Azure Stack Hub will continue to add support for additional Azure services.
-To learn about what's coming next with Azure Stack Hub, see the Azure Stack roadmap.
+Azure Stack Hub continues to add support for additional Azure services.

-To get started evaluating Azure Stack Hub, you need to first download the latest ASDK and prepare the ASDK host computer.
+To get started evaluating Azure Stack Hub, first download the latest ASDK and prepare the ASDK host computer.
 Then you can install the ASDK and sign in to the admin and user portals to start using Azure Stack Hub.